 I don’t want to have to go to a party, to a restaurant, to a friend and only think about my business and how I need to recruit and sell.
 I want to be social and a “normal person”

-I remember last year I was at a vacation abroad with my mother and sister.
+Last year I went on a vacation abroad with my mother and sister.
 The whole vacation I thought about that I needed to talk to people and build my team.
 And felt useless because I didn't talk to anyone...

 I didn’t wanted to live that way.